vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 uses (thus creating unexplainable behavior) if you are unlucky.
 If you are interested, read on!
 This tutorial will show you how to install Valgrind.

-Unfortunately, valgrind doesn't work in Mojave.
-You can currently install a [work in progress version which improves support][work in progress] but there will be _a lot_ of false positive errors to ignore.
+Unfortunately, Valgrind doesn't work in Mojave.
+You can currently install a [work in progress version which improves support][work in progress] but there will be _a lot_ of false-positive errors to ignore.

-Instead, I like to run valgrind on Linux instead.
-The Linux support of valgrind is excellent.
-Unfortunately it does require you to add support for Linux to your application.
+Instead, I like to run Valgrind on Linux.
+The Linux support of Valgrind is excellent.
+This does require you to add support for Linux to your application.
 Luckily that doesn't take too time, you mostly need to change a few includes (`#ifdef __linux__` is your friend) and fix a few issues that gcc finds but clang doesn't.

-So, how does one get a linux environment with valgrind on macOS?
+How does one get a Linux environment with Valgrind on macOS?
 One solution is to use [Docker].
-Docker allows us to quickly get a linux environment and give that environment access to any folder we want.
+Docker allows us to quickly get a Linux environment and give that environment access to any folder we want.

 > The intent of this tutorial is not to give you a foundation in Docker.
 > Instead, this tutorial aims to give you a working Docker setup and get
-> valgrind working.
+> Valgrind working.
 There are [many tutorials] if for if you want to properly
-> learn docker.
+> learn Docker.

 [Valgrind]: https://www.valgrind.org/
 [work in progress]: https://github.com/sowson/valgrind